jfcmacro/simpleserverclientchat/README.md

-# simpleserverclientchat
+# A Simple Cliente-Server Chat

-A simple server and client chat
+This is a new version implemented.